Move 3 matches to make 3 squares matchstick puzzle

 Mark the word "independent".
 No square in a 16 stick figure of 4 independent squares would have any stick common with any other square.

-If you know this concept just skip the next section where it is explained in a bit more details.
+If you know this concept just skip the next section on details of common stick concept.

 Common matchstick concept